Iceland–Poland relations: History

+From 1389 to 1442, Eric of Pomerania of the House of Griffin was the ruler of Iceland as King of Norway Eric III (from 1397 to 1442 as part of the Kalmar Union), and his tomb is located in his birth town of Darłowo in Poland.

-The first known contact between Iceland and Poland began in 1613 when Czech monk Daniel Strejc-Vetterus visited Iceland and spent a considerable amount of time on the island.
+The first known contact between Iceland and Poland began in 1613 when Czech pastor Daniel Strejc-Vetterus visited Iceland and spent a considerable amount of time on the island.
 In 1638, he published a book in Polish titled Islandia, álbo Krotkie opisanie Wyspy Islandiy (published in Leszno, Poland) about his travels in the country.
 In the 19th century, Polish writer Edmund Chojecki arrived to Iceland as a secretary to future French Emperor Napoleon III.
 In 1857, Chojecki published a book in French titled Voyage dans les mers du nord à bord de la corvette la Reine Hortense describing his travels and experience in Iceland.

 In 1924, Iceland and Poland signed a Treaty of Commerce and Navigation.
 Before the end of World War II, Iceland recognized the Polish Provisional Government of National Unity in July 1945.
 Diplomatic relations between the two nations were officially established in January 1946.
 In 1956, Poland opened a consulate in Reykjavík which stayed open until 1981.

 In 2008, Poland re-opened a consulate-general in Reykjavík.
 The Polish consulate was later upgraded to an embassy.

+Military cooperation

 The Polish Air Force takes part in the NATO Icelandic Air Policing mission to guard the airspace over Iceland.

 State visits

 In 1999, Icelandic President Ólafur Ragnar Grímsson paid an official visit to Poland becoming the first Icelandic head of state to visit the country.
 In May 2000, Polish President Aleksander Kwaśniewski reciprocated the visit to Iceland.
-In March 2020, President of the Republic of Iceland Gudni Thorlacius Johannesson paid an official visit to Poland with his wife.
+In March 2020, President of the Republic of Iceland Guðni Thorlacius Jóhannesson paid an official visit to Poland with his wife.